-- Toulouse (2 nights): 4-star Grand Hôtel de L'Opéra a charming 4-star hotel housed in a beautifully restored 17th-century convent, located in the heart of Toulouse, opposite the theatre. - Albi (3 nights): 4-star Mercure Albi Bastides housed in a former 18th-century flour mill, located on the banks of the Tarn, in the city centre.
-The hotel features a restaurant and terrace overlooking the river. - Conques (1 night): 3-star Hôtel Sainte-Foy housed in a beautiful 17th-century residence located in the village centre, opposite Conques' abbey church. - Saint-Jean-Lespinasse (1 night): 3-star Les Trois Soleils de Montal a modern hotel set in a fourhectare park, located near the Château of Montal and only a short drive from the market town of Saint-Céré. - Sarlat (4 nights): 4-star Hôtel Plaza Madeleine a charming hotel in the heart of the historical centre of Sarlat. - Montignac (3 nights): 3-star Hôtel La Roseraie housed in a 19th-century mansion by the river Vézère, surrounded by a centennial rose garden. - Bordeaux (1 night): 4-star Hôtel de Sèze Bordeaux located in the heart of Bordeaux at the corner of the Allées de Tourny and rue de Sèze, in a beautiful 18th-century building.
+- Toulouse (2 nights): 4-star Grand Hôtel de L'Opéra a charming 4-star hotel housed in a beautifully restored 17th-century convent, located in the heart of Toulouse, opposite the theatre. - Albi (3 nights): 4-star Mercure Albi Bastides housed in a former 18th-century flour mill, located on the banks of the Tarn.
+The hotel features a restaurant and terrace overlooking the river. - Conques (1 night): 3-star Hôtel Sainte-Foy housed in a beautiful 17th-century residence located in the village centre, opposite Conques' abbey church. - Saint-Jean-Lespinasse (1 night): 3-star Les Trois Soleils de Montal a modern hotel set in a fourhectare park, located near the Château of Montal. - Sarlat (4 nights): 4-star Hôtel Plaza Madeleine a charming hotel in the heart of the historical centre of Sarlat. - Montignac (3 nights): 3-star Hôtel La Roseraie housed in a 19th-century mansion by the river Vézère, surrounded by a centennial rose garden. - Bordeaux (1 night): 4-star Hôtel de Sèze Bordeaux located in the heart of Bordeaux at the corner of the Allées de Tourny and rue de Sèze, in a beautiful 18th-century building.